Here are the Top Online Scams You Need to Avoid Today [Updated 2018]

 As it might be difficult to detect these phishing scams, you may find useful this example of a current phishing campaign targets holders of Payback couponing cards, as well as some useful tips and tricks to avoid being phished.

-Sadly, there are scammers everywhere – even when you are looking for a job – posing as recruiters or employers and using fake and “attractive” job opportunities to trick people.
-This is why, you need to watch out for those job offers you are getting from potential employers.
+Sadly, there are scammers everywhere – even when you are looking for a job – posing as recruiters or employers.
+They use fake and “attractive” job opportunities to trick people.

-The approach is quite simple.
-It begins with a phone call (or a direct message on LinkedIn) from someone claiming to be a recruiter from a well-known company who saw your online CV and saying they are interested in hiring you.
+It starts with a phone call (or a direct message on LinkedIn) from someone claiming to be a recruiter from a well-known company who saw your CV and saying they are interested in hiring you.
 Whether you’ve applied or not, the offer might be very appealing, but don’t fall into this trap.

 To protect yourself from job offer scams, it’s very important to: